 Athletic events provide an avenue for the University to meet its core values of excellence, community, diversity, and learning.
 In support of these values, athletic events should be conducted in an environment that is safe and enjoyable for all.
 As home football games have great potential to attract many spectators, many of whom participate in tailgating activities, the following policy has been developed for these events.

 - 1. Although tailgating will be permitted on campus, certain areas may be designated for specific groups. - 2.
-Consumption of alcohol will be limited to persons of legal age (21 or greater).

-- 3. Tailgating will be limited to home football games only.
+Consumption of alcohol will be limited to persons of legal age (21 or greater). - 3.
+Tailgating will be limited to home football game days only.
 For home games that occur during a regular school day, tailgating activities will be allowed after 5:00 p.m.
-For home games that occur on Saturday, tailgating will be allowed starting at 5:00 p.m. the night before the game. - 4.
+For home games that occur on days when school is not session, tailgating will be allowed starting at 8:00 a.m. - 4.
 All glass containers of any kind and cans are prohibited.
 Whatever is consumed must be poured in a paper or plastic cup. - 5.
-No oversized or common source containers of any sort (including but not limited to kegs, punchbowls, beer balls, party balls) are permitted. - 6.
-Drinking games, funneling or any other activity deemed by the University as inappropriate is prohibited. - 7.
+No oversized or common source containers of any sort (including but not limited to kegs, punch bowls, beer balls, party balls) are permitted. - 6.
+Alcohol drinking games, funneling or any other activity deemed by the University as inappropriate is prohibited. - 7.
 Individuals(s) or groups engaging in inappropriate or disruptive behavior will be directed by law enforcement personnel to cease and desist from doing so. - 8.
-Alcohol is not permitted within the stadium and all persons entering the stadium are subject to a reasonable check/search of personal bags, purses, coats, etc. Anyone found in possession of alcoholic beverages and/or other items deemed dangerous or inappropriate by the University will be refused admission to the game.
-Any individual found in possession of said items inside the stadium will be evicted from the stadium and will not be allowed to re-enter the stadium for the remainder of the calendar day in which the game is held. - 9.
-Cups, containers, ice chests, etc. may not be brought into the stadium. - 10.
-Failure to follow these rules and regulations may result in eviction from campus with possible University, local, or state action to follow.
+Alcohol cannot be brought into the stadium and all persons entering the stadium are subject to a reasonable check/search of personal bags, purses, coats, etc. Anyone found in possession of alcoholic beverages and/or other items deemed dangerous or inappropriate by the University will be refused admission to the game.
+Any individual found in possession of said items will be evicted from the stadium and will not be allowed to reenter the stadium for the remainder of the calendar day on which the game is held.
+Alcohol may be purchased inside the stadium by those of legal age with valid identification. - 9.
+Cups, containers, ice chests, etc. may not be brought into the stadium.
+10. Failure to follow these rules and regulations may result in eviction from campus with possible University, local, or state action to follow.